 These sites often attract your interest with competitive rates, but then transfer you to a different site to continue shopping and complete your transaction, often at a far less attractive price.
 This is because lead generation sites are paid to sell your information to an agency, not to present you with the best rates on life insurance.

-You can sometimes get life insurance quotes on lead generation sites but you should expect them to be far less reliable than quotes from true comparison sites.
+You can sometimes get life insurance quotes on lead generation sites, but you should expect them to be far less reliable than quotes from true comparison sites.
 Using lead generation sites most likely means that you’ll need to go to the various life insurance websites to find real rate information, which rather defeats the purpose of using a quote-generating site at all.

-How it works: During the quoting process I was asked for the usual information, although InsuranceQuotes also threw in a question asking if I had any dangerous hobbies such as rock climbing or skydiving.
+How it works: During the quoting process, I was asked for the usual information, although InsuranceQuotes also threw in a question asking if I had any dangerous hobbies such as rock climbing or skydiving.
 Clicking the Get Quotes button required me to consent to a somewhat unnerving declaration that I would be called by up to eight insurance or partner companies, potentially including robocalls.

-Results: After answering the required questions I ended up on a results page informing me that I did not match any participating agents, but that the site would keep trying to pair me up with someone.
-The page included a few links to life insurance carrier websites, with links to “Get Your Quote.”
+Results: After answering the required questions, I ended up on a results page informing me that I did not match any participating agents, but that the site would keep trying to pair me up with someone.
+The page included a few links to life insurance company websites, with links to “Get Your Quote.”
 Oddly, one of the links connected me to yet another lead generation site: FirstQuoteLife.